hathibelagal-dev/instantpolyglot/docs/eng/Cornish.md

 Cornish, like all languages, has its share of idiomatic expressions.
 Here are some examples:

 - **Gwell yw genev kig yar es kig margh.**
   (I prefer chicken to horse meat, lit.
-"Better with me is chicken meat than horse meat")
+“Better with me is chicken meat than horse meat”)
   Meaning: Used to express a preference.

 - **Mar nyns yw ki, ki yw.**
   (If it's not a dog, it's a dog)
-  Meaning: Similar to the English "If it looks like a duck and quacks like a duck, it's probably a duck."
+  Meaning: Similar to the English “If it looks like a duck and quacks like a duck, it's probably a duck.”

 - **Gortos mar pleg - nyns yw margh glass.**
   (Wait please - it's not a blue horse)